JahanviJoshi/Elpt_Net/readme.md

 		- Following are derivations from Stream class
 			- FileStream
 				- Used to Create, Write, Read Files
+				- If the FileStream is used for Read/Write Operations in a single block (Pair of {}) e.g. Method, if..else statenment, then make sure that before starting second operation using the same FileStream instance, close the FileStream object aftre completing the first operation
 			- MemoryStream
 				- Pure Binary Data stored in memory for Communication across Processes
 			- NetworkStream